How to Identify Fish Species from a Photo

 Fish Image Lookup Use Cases

-- Translate vague descriptions into candidates: People often turn to photo-based lookup when text search returns too many irrelevant results.
+• Translate vague descriptions into candidates: Anglers, snorkelers, and aquarium owners often use a fish photo instead of keywords when fin shapes, colors, and markings are hard to describe.
 A picture of “small yellow fish with black spot” can produce better candidates than a keyword search alone.

 Fish Species Photo ID Limitations